Level I TGH Trauma Center

 - Specialty surgeons are available for the following trauma cases: cardiac, hand, microsurgery, obstetric/gynecologic, ophthalmic, oral/maxillofacial, orthopedic, otorhinolaryngologic, plastic, thoracic and urologic.

-- TGH operates four aeromedical helicopters* to transport trauma patients from 23 surrounding counties.
+- TGH operates five aeromedical helicopters* to transport trauma patients from 23 surrounding counties.

 - Treats patients of ALL ages